 Here is a quick and easy guide on how to grow blueberries to get you on your way to deliciously blue-filled days!

 Blueberries require cross-pollination to produce fruit.
 We suggest purchasing three plants of at least two different varieties for best fruit production.
 Consider also choosing varieties that fruit at different times in the season to extend your berry harvest.
-Rabbiteye is the most common type of blueberry grown in the south according to Extension Daily.
+Rabbiteye is the most common type of blueberry grown in the south according.

 There are three main categories of blueberries typically cultivated: